metinekinci/goart_case/README.md

 ## Conclusion

-This README file explained how to Dockerize a .NET Core web app and deploy it on a Kubernetes cluster with an Ingress and a Service.
+This documentation explained how to Dockerize a .NET Core web app and deploy it on a Kubernetes cluster with an Ingress and a Service.
 It also included instructions for uploading the Docker image to DockerHub and creating a one-click install script.